sib-swiss/sparql-llm/README.md

 </div>

-Reusable components and complete webapp to improve Large Language Models (LLMs) capabilities when generating [SPARQL](https://www.w3.org/TR/sparql11-overview/) queries for a given set of endpoints, using Retrieval-Augmented Generation (RAG) and SPARQL query validation from the endpoint schema.
+Reusable components and complete web service to improve Large Language Models (LLMs) capabilities when generating [SPARQL](https://www.w3.org/TR/sparql11-overview/) queries for a given set of endpoints, using Retrieval-Augmented Generation (RAG) and SPARQL query validation from the endpoints schemas.

-The different components of the system can be used separately, or the whole chat system webapp can be deployed for a set of endpoints.
+The different components of the system can be used separately, or the whole chat system can be deployed for a set of endpoints.
 It relies on the endpoint containing some descriptive metadata: [SPARQL query examples](https://github.com/sib-swiss/sparql-examples), and endpoint description using the [Vocabulary of Interlinked Datasets (VoID)](https://www.w3.org/TR/void/), which can generated automatically using the [void-generator](https://github.com/JervenBolleman/void-generator).

 This repository contains:

 * Functions to extract and load relevant metadata from a SPARQL endpoints.
 Loaders are compatible with [LangChain](https://python.langchain.com), but they can also be used outside of LangChain as they just return a list of documents with metadata as JSON, which can then be loaded how you want in your vectorstore.
-* Function to automatically parse and validate SPARQL queries based on a endpoint VoID description.
+* Function to automatically parse and validate SPARQL queries based on an endpoint VoID description.
 * A complete reusable system to deploy a LLM chat system with web UI, API and vector database, designed to help users to write SPARQL queries for a given set of endpoints by exploiting metadata uploaded to the endpoints (WIP).
 * The deployment configuration for **[chat.expasy.org](https://chat.expasy.org)** the LLM chat system to help users accessing the endpoints maintained at the [SIB](https://www.sib.swiss/).

+> [!TIP]
+>
 > You can quickly check if an endpoint contains the expected metadata at [sib-swiss.github.io/sparql-editor/check](https://sib-swiss.github.io/sparql-editor/check)

 ## 🪄 Reusable components